This is a Full time one year course, which runs from September to May, 5 days a week.

 Assessment techniques will be used to assess the knowledge and skills that students will have achieved on successful completion of modules:

-BTech in Timber Product Technology – Advanced entry into 2nd Year
+BSc Sustainable Timber Technology (TU838) – Advanced entry into 2nd Year

-BSc in Furniture Design and Manufacture – Advanced entry into 2nd Year
+BSc Furniture Design and Manufacture (GA981) – Advanced entry into 2nd Year

-BSc in Furniture and Wood Technology – Advanced entry into 2nd Year
+BSc Furniture Making and Architectural Woodworking (GA982) – Advanced entry into 2nd Year

 Graduate opportunities may include the following: furniture designer or maker, apprenticeship in carpentry and joinery, interior design, product design, construction industry, management/sales within the furniture industry or self-employment.